input-output-hk/marlowe-cardano/marlowe/test/test-report.md

 ## On-Chain Tests of Marlowe

-On-chain tests of Marlowe mostly center on verifying the execution of valid transactions, but some tests verifying failure of invalid transactions.
+On-chain tests of Marlowe mostly center on verifying the execution of valid transactions, but some tests verify that invalid transactions fail.
 Formal tests are codified as scripts for the [`marlowe-cli`](../../marlowe-clil/ReadMe.md) tool or as scripts for Marlowe's testing DSL.

 ### Formal Tests